Ejipuh/Plantey-Garden/Focus Filters.md

 up: [[Design Ideas]]
 # Focus Filters
-*Mentally-complementary, open-source irrigation for (digital) streams of novelty.
+*One of a pallet of [[Living Items - Items as a Medium-Metaphor]].
+Mentally-complementary, open-source irrigation for (digital) streams of novelty.
 RSS feeds unified scattered waterfalls of novelty; this will dam up and filter out as we wish.*

 Notes to reader:
 - This will be full of [[wikilinks]].
 These connect notes in my interlinked notebook, but you'll only be able to click [links that look like this].
 Sorry for the mess.
 Welcome to my first [[Digital Garage]](https://ethanplante.org/go/digital-garage) project.